 Q Do you support pedophilia?

 A No, we support stigma-free access to mental health services for people with pedophilia.
 That’s a very different thing, as we have explained numerous times.
-Mainstream organizations such as the Association for the Treatment of Sexual Abusers, Moore Center for the Prevention of Child Sexual Abuse at Johns Hopkins School of Public Health, Talking for Change, and Prevention Project Dunkelfeld, adopt exactly the same stance towards pedophilia and stigma reduction as we do.
+Mainstream organizations such as the Association for the Treatment and Prevention of Sexual Abuse (ATSA), Moore Center for the Prevention of Child Sexual Abuse at Johns Hopkins School of Public Health, Talking for Change, and Prevention Project Dunkelfeld, adopt exactly the same stance towards pedophilia and stigma reduction as we do.
 As heated a topic as it is on social media, supporting people with pedophilia in accessing mental health services simply isn’t a controversial position among public health experts.

 Q Do you have a chat group that connects children with child sex offenders?